| Activities

 Professor Barbara Haskel of McGill University

-* Integration and Ideology: The Case of the European Union.
+and supported in part by the IES. * Integration and Ideology: The Case of the European Union.

 Lecture by Professor Kjell Goldmann, University of Stockholm.